Coadjoint-orbit bosonization of a Fermi surface in a weak magnetic field: Introduction

 For free fermions, the easiest approach to obtain the results above is simply summing over the LLs~\cite{LK1956}.
 For interacting fermions, while a theoretical treatment is more challenging (see e.g., Refs.~\cite{Nosov2024,Raines-Chubukov,Else2021PRX}), these responses are expected to persist.
 For example, in Ref.~\cite{Else2021PRX}, from the perspective of emergent symmetries and UV-IR anomaly matching, it has been argued that the period of dHvA oscillations remain the same, proportional to $1/\mathcal{A}_{\rm FS}$.
 The dHvA oscillation can also be understood semiclassically via Bohr-Sommerfeld quantization~\cite{Luttinger1951,Onsager1952,LK1956}.
 The phase accumulated by a quasiparticle as it moves in a semiclassical orbit {in momentum space around the FS}, which depends on $\mathcal{A}_{\rm FS}\ell_B^2$ plus corrections~\cite{Kohn1959,Roth1962,Blount1962} due to e.g. the Berry curvature~\cite{Mikitik1999,Alexandradinata2023ar} enclosed inside a FS, is quantized, which leads to {the period of dHvA oscillations.}

-Motivated by previous results showing that the dHvA effect can be captured by low-energy parameters near the FS~\cite{Luttinger1961,Gorkov1962,Nosov2024,Else2021PRX}, it is desirable to develop a fully-fledged EFT approach to describe the dHvA effect, which can reveal the connections between LL quantization, the phase of a semiclassical orbit, and the emergent FS anomaly.
+Motivated by previous results showing that the dHvA effect can be captured by low-energy parameters near the FS~\cite{Luttinger1961,Gorkov-1962,Nosov2024,Else2021PRX}, it is desirable to develop a fully-fledged EFT approach to describe the dHvA effect, which can reveal the connections between LL quantization, the phase of a semiclassical orbit, and the emergent FS anomaly.
 Moreover, the effects of interactions can be studied systematically within this field theory framework.
-However, a closer look from the perspective of field theory quickly reveals that these results are highly nontrivial.
-First, in field theories, the magnetic field couples to the system via the vector potential $\bm A$, rather than the field strength $\bm B = \nabla\times\bm A$. {In an arbitrarily small uniform magnetic field, it results in Landau level wave functions that cannot be perturbatively connected to plane waves.
-It implies that even in the ``linear-response" (Landau diamagnetism) regime $\omega_c\gg T$, a perturbative treatment via the standard linear response theory can be challenging~\cite{RMPNenciu1991}.}~\footnote{One may consider instead a staggered magnetic field and then take the $\vq\to 0$ limit to obtain the diamagnetic response; see Ref.~\cite{Mayrhofer2024} and references therein.} Furthermore, not only is dHvA effect nonlinear in $B$, the response function $\sim \sin(\mathcal{A}_{\rm FS}/B)$ features an essential singularity at $B=0$, which cannot be obtained by a response theory to any order in $B$.
+Bosonization of the FS~\cite{HaldaneBosonization2005,FradkinBosonization1994,FradkinBosonizationPRL, khvesh,Houghton_2000,DDMS2022,kim2023,balents2024} is an obvious candidate for such an EFT.

+However, to the best of knowledge, thirty years after its conception, bosonization approaches have not yet been rigorously tested in the context of magnetic responses.
 Notably, in Ref.~\cite{Fradkin2018}, the authors bosonized a Fermi liquid in a weak $B$ field, and were able to obtain a magnetic response with oscillatory behavior in $1/B$.
-However, the period of the oscillation in $1/B$ obtained there is inversely proportional to a UV cutoff $\Lambda\ll k_F$ (thus displaying UV-IR mixing), which is much larger than $2\pi/\mathcal{A}_{\rm FS}$.
+However, the period of the oscillation in $1/B$ obtained there is inversely proportional to an undetermined UV cutoff $\Lambda\ll k_F$ (thus displaying a pathological UV-IR mixing), which is much larger than $2\pi/\mathcal{A}_{\rm FS}$.
+A closer look from the perspective of field theory reveals that the effect of magnetic field are highly nontrivial.
+First, in field theories, the magnetic field couples to the system via the vector potential $\bm A$, rather than the field strength $\bm B = \nabla\times\bm A$.
+In an arbitrarily small uniform magnetic field, it results in Landau level wave functions that cannot be perturbatively connected to plane waves.
+It implies that even in the ``linear-response" (Landau diamagnetism) regime $\omega_c\gg T$, a perturbative treatment via the standard linear response theory can be challenging~\cite{RMPNenciu1991}\footnote{One may consider instead a staggered magnetic field and then take the $\vq\to 0$ limit to obtain the diamagnetic response; see Ref.~\cite{Mayrhofer2024} and references therein.}.
+Furthermore, not only is dHvA effect nonlinear in $B$, the response function $\sim \cos(\mathcal{A}_{\rm FS}/B)$ features an essential singularity at $B=0$, which cannot be obtained by a response theory to any order in $B$.